yushusongmsazure/Au2018-Py210B/class_notes/04-Lesson4.md

   * In person classroom attendance is still possible/encouraged.
 TA will be present for anyone who'll attend in person.
 * Due dates for week 4
   * Lesson 4 Activities by 11:59pm, Friday, Oct.
 26, 2018 (No points, no submissions)
-    * Dict lab, set, file processing: https://canvas.uw.edu/courses/1231462/modules/items/8759002
+    * Dict, set labs, file processing lab: https://canvas.uw.edu/courses/1231462/modules/items/8759002
-  * Lesson 4 Assignment by 11:59pm, Tuesday, Oct.
+  * Lesson 4 Assignments by 11:59pm, Tuesday, Oct.
 23, 2018 (15 points each, Canvas submission of your source files required, one single PR for all the week 4 submissions should include source files for this assignment as well)
     * Mailroom, Part 2: https://canvas.uw.edu/courses/1231462/modules/items/8758997
     * Kata Fourteen: Tom Swift Under Milk Wood: https://canvas.uw.edu/courses/1231462/modules/items/8759003